facebook/docusaurus/docs/api-pages.md

 - `imageAlign` field for image alignment relative to the text, which defaults to `top` and can be set to `bottom`, `left`, or `right`
 - `title` for the title to display for this section, which is parsed from markdown
 - `imageLink` for a link destination from clicking the image
+- `imageAlt` for the description of what text will be shown in case the image is not available

 Example: